vigenere23/gabio-design-vue/README.md

 ## Documentation

 There is no documentation for now.
 Please read the [`src/`](./src) folder content to know what each file offers.
+You can also check the [`showcase/`](./showcase) implementation.

+### Folder structure

-- `src/components/` : Vue components
+- `src/vue/components/` : Vue components
-- `src/mixins/` : Mixins to be reused in your components
+- `src/lib/mixins/` : Mixins to be reused in your components
-- `src/styles/` : SCSS variables and functions for reuse
+- `src/lib/styles/` : SCSS variables and functions for reuse
+- `src/lib/utils/` : Usefull helpers

 ## NPM module

 The npm module for this library is available [here](https://www.npmjs.com/package/@vigenere23/gio).
 Mixins and styles are available inside the compiled `lib/` subfolder.

+> :warning: This package will soon move to `@gio/design`.

+## Future work

+This library is going under a massive optimization step.
+This means that the dynamic markdown capabilities will be removed, but possibly ported to a new package.
+In the meantime, a new markdown-to-vue compiler is on its way, which will offer better functionnality and speed.